 Before putting your child on medicine, consider (and beware of) the following:

-- 1. Get a diagnosis and treatment recommendation from a health care professional who specializes in ADHD.
+- Get a diagnosis and treatment recommendation from a health care professional who specializes in ADHD.
 Some counselors, psychologists, family physicians, pediatricians, and psychiatrists are more up-to-date on the newest research in ADHD and are more current on the latest diagnostic tools and treatments.

-- 3. Get a second or third opinion if you are not completely confident in the thoroughness of the evaluation, or that all options were adequately presented to you.
+- Get a second or third opinion if you are not completely confident in the thoroughness of the evaluation, or that all options were adequately presented to you.

-- 4. Beware the “one-trick-pony” health care professional, the person who treats everyone with the same therapy and may not be open to other treatment options.
+- Beware the “one-trick-pony” health care professional, the person who treats everyone with the same therapy and may not be open to other treatment options.

-- 5. Stay on top of the latest developments in ADHD treatment with reliable health care information resources.
-Some reliable sources that do not have a hidden agenda or promote limited treatment options include www.chadd.org, www.addresources.org, and www.ImpactADHD.com.
+- Stay on top of the latest developments in ADHD treatment with reliable health care information resources.
+Some reliable sources that do not have a hidden agenda or promote limited treatment options include www.chadd.org and www.ImpactADHD.com.

-- 7. Listen to your child.
+- Listen to your child.
 His/her experience and feelings about medicine are critical to medication success, regardless of their age.
 They should be an active participant in the process.

-If your goal is that one day your child may be able to come off medicine, it is all the more important that s/he learn and practice behavioral techniques, organizational skills, and impulse control.
+If your goal is that one day your child may be able to come off medication, it is all the more important that s/he learn and practice behavioral techniques, organizational skills, and impulse control in management of ADHD.
 Medicine is usually just one part of a successful management strategy.
 With the right education, effort, and treatment, the ADHD hurdle your child faces early in life will equip him/her to deal with life’s challenges and prepare him/her for a happy and successful future.